mastodon-sc/mastodon-documentation/docs/partC/blender_view/usage.md

   Blender's [Geometry Nodes](https://docs.blender.org/manual/en/latest/modeling/geometry_nodes/introduction.html) to visualize the data.
 * This option opens a new Blender window with the cell tracking data.
-The data in the Blender window is detached from the Mastodon data, i.e. there is no interaction with Mastodon possible and data updated in Mastodon is not updated in the Blender View.
+The data in the Blender window is detached from the Mastodon data, i.e. there is no interaction with Mastodon possible, and data updated in Mastodon is not updated in the Blender View.
 It can handle large datasets efficiently.
 It is possible to modify the visualization in Blender.
 * Preferred option for high quality rendering of movies.
-* The timescale in Blender is increased by a factor of 10 compared to Mastodon.
-This is done to make the visualization more appealing.
-1 frame in Blender corresponds to 10 frames in Mastodon.
 * The data can be rotated and shown from all angles.
+* Note: In contrast to the "Linked to Mastodon" view, the "Advanced Visuals" view does not support the synchronization of the time point and the active spot with Mastodon.
+Furthermore, the "Advanced Visuals" view does not support the interpolation missing spots within a track.

 ### Example of a visualization of feature color modes